sebastianandress/Slicer-SurfaceWrapSolidify_old/README.md

 ## Workflow Example

-As described in the [Introduction](#Introduction), this filter was designed to create fast printable bones as easy and least time consuming as possible.
+As described in the [Introduction](#Introduction), this effect was designed to create fast printable bones as easy and least time consuming as possible.
 The parameters are especially fitted for hemipelvic bones.
-The threshold and manual edit takes about 3 minutes, the filter itself another 2 minutes resulting in an printable bone.
-The filter itself reduces the printing time about 70 percent.
+The threshold and manual edit takes about 3 minutes, the effect itself another 2 minutes resulting in an printable bone.
+The effect itself reduces the printing time about 70 percent.

 ### Threshold
 ![](/Resources/Media/workflow_threshold.gif)

-A thresholding operation between 300 and the maximal Houndsfiled units was performed, using the __Threshold__ Effect.
+A thresholding operation between 300 and the maximal Houndsfiled units was performed, using the __Threshold__ effect.
 By using the sphere brush, first the femoral head, and subsequently connecting parts in the sacroiliac joint were erased.
-Using the __Islands__ Effect, the exempted hemipelvis was added to an own segment.
+Using the __Islands__ effect, the exempted hemipelvis was added to an own segment.

 ### Filter process
 ![](/Resources/Media/workflow_processing.gif)